Chart Color Schemes

 Infrastructure

-Fairfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Fairfield has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 20 projects likely impacting the area.
-Key projects include Fairfield Chase Shopping Centre Expansion, Fairfield Forum Redevelopment, Nelson Park, Fairfield Upgrade, and Fairfield West Public Preschool.
+AreaSearch has identified a total of twenty projects likely to impact the area.
+Notable projects include Fairfield Chase Shopping Centre Expansion, Fairfield Forum Redevelopment, Fairfield West Public Preschool, and 37-39 Pavesi Street Smithfield Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.